awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

    SageMaker provides containers for its built\-in algorithms and prebuilt Docker images for some of the most common machine learning frameworks, such as Apache MXNet, TensorFlow, PyTorch, and Chainer\.
 For a full list of the available SageMaker images, see [Available Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md)\.

-   If none of the existing SageMaker containers meet your needs and you don't have an existing container of your own, create a new Docker container\.
+   If none of the existing SageMaker containers meet your needs and you don't have an existing container of your own, create a new Docker image\.
 See [Use Your Own Inference Code](your-algorithms-inference-main.md) for information about how to create your Docker image\.

-   The following demonstrates how to retrieve a PyTorch version 1\.6\.0 inference image using the SageMaker Python SDK:
+   The following demonstrates how to retrieve a PyTorch version 1\.7\.1 inference image using the SageMaker Python SDK:

    ```
    from sagemaker import image_uris